ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

     Figure: Using a cookie cutter to make cookies

 You can think of a class as the type or classification.
 The following picture has lots of cats (objects of the type cat).
+They are all different, but they share the same attributes and behaviors that make up a cat.

 .. figure:: Figures/cats2.png
     :width: 300px